kolevbm/kolevbm.github.io/docs/_posts/2020-27-11-Xamarin Display.md

 categories: xamarin.forms android
 ---
-**Keep orientation of display fixed** in the main activity of your Android project add the ScreenOrientation propertie to what you like
+**Keep orientation of display fixed** in the main activity of your Android project add the ScreenOrientation property to what you like
 ```csharp
 [Activity(Theme = "@style/MainTheme",
               ConfigurationChanges = ConfigChanges.ScreenSize | ConfigChanges.Orientation | ConfigChanges.UiMode | ConfigChanges.ScreenLayout | ConfigChanges.SmallestScreenSize,